redneptun/lokkat/README.md

 This is not the only README of Lokkat.
 In its various subdirectories you are going to find more READMEs to provide you with more info on the specific contents and purpose of those subdirectories.

+### Where to start?

+I suggest these steps:

+1. Clone the source code
+2. Download and install the [requirements](https://github.com/redneptun/lokkat#requirements) you need for your platform
+3. Read the this README in full
+4. Choose an IDE
+5. Open the project inside the IDE and try to get it to run
+6. If it runs: get to work with whatever you were planning ;-P
+7. If it doesn't: find the problem
+  - See if somebody already had the same problem
+  - Maybe opening a new [issue](https://github.com/redneptun/lokkat/issues) can get you some help
+  - Find a solution and document it here ;-)

 #### The project root

 Here are is some general information about the project root and its structure:

 - **config/**: contains the code for loading/saving the configuration file of Lokkat
 - **crypt/**: contains the code for encrypting the data and retrieving random data from external sources
+- **dist**: only exists after you first build of distributables (either for Windows or GNU/Linux); contains executables of Lokkat
 - **etc/**: contains stuff that did not fit anywhere else
 - **gui/**: contains the Qt GUI design files, their Python counterparts as well as all of the code of UI in general
 - **help/**: contains the user manual and its images